franceslinyc/franceslinyc.github.io/coursework.markdown

 #### Overview

 <p align="justify"> First year of Master's at OSU, major parts of our coursework focused on building the fundamentals: statistical methods and theories.
-Second year, we expanded beyond statistical methods and theories to include additional statistical models (e.g. GLMs) and simulation methods (e.g. EM).
-I also gained experience working with big (~ 35GB) data using cloud computing platforms (e.g. GCP, PySpark/Spark). </p>
+Second year of Master's at OSU, we expanded beyond statistical methods and theories to include additional statistical models (e.g. GLMs) and simulation methods (e.g. EM).
+I also gained experience working with big (~ 35GB) data using cloud computing platforms (e.g. GCP, PySpark/Spark).
+Third year of PhD's at OSU, </p>

 (some of the major topics discussed) <br/>
 [some of the work using R/Python/Query Language]